Payments system SWIFT to expel Iranian banks Saturday

 SWIFT, or Society for Worldwide Interbank Financial Telecommunication, has been described as the glue of the global banking system, handling daily payments estimated at more than $6 trillion.

 Expelling the designated Iranian banks from SWIFT will shut down a major avenue through which Tehran does business with the rest of the world.
-The West hopes that will pressure Iran into curbing its nuclear program.
+That, the West hopes, will pressure Iran into curbing its nuclear program.

-“The joint action of the U.S. and EU sends a strong message to Iran that we are serious about imposing punishing sanctions,” said U.S. Senator Robert Menendez, a Democrat who pushed to make the expulsion of banks from SWIFT part of pending U.S. sanctions legislation.

-“The Council agreed that no specialized financial messaging shall be provided to those persons and entities subject to an asset freeze,” the Council said.
+“The Council agreed that no specialized financial messaging shall be provided to those persons and entities subject to an asset freeze,” said the Council.

 The Obama administration applauded the EU decision and said it reflected consensus in the international community that “substantially increased pressure” was needed to convince the Iranian government to address their concerns about its nuclear program.